 - Find other articles on WQL in our Knowledge Base.

-- Find more information on the WMI Query Language (WQL) in Microsoft's Developer Network.
+- Find more information on WQL in Microsoft's Developer Network.